If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 Well, Virginia law generally doesn’t allow permanent spousal support for spouses who commit adultery.

 However, at the same time, the Virginia General Assembly has also passed an exception to this rule which applies to certain situations.
-Specifically:

-“The court may make such an award notwithstanding the existence of such ground if the court determines from clear and convincing evidence, that the denial of support and maintenance would constitute a manifest injustice, based upon the respective degrees of fault during the marriage and the relative economic circumstances of the parties.”Virginia Code § 20-107.1.B
+“The court may make such an award notwithstanding the existence of such ground [of adultery] if the court determines from clear and convincing evidence, that the denial of support and maintenance would constitute a manifest injustice, based upon the respective degrees of fault during the marriage and the relative economic circumstances of the parties.”Virginia Code § 20-107.1.B

 Again, this decision largely depends on the discretion of the judge, so you’ll want to make sure you present a valid argument and extensive evidence supporting the argument for why or why not support should be given in this situation.